Guardians vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 - In their previous 10 games with a total, the Guardians and their opponents have combined to exceed the over/under on four occasions.

-- The Guardians' previous 10 games have not had a runline posted by bookmakers.
+- The past 10 Guardians contests have not had a runline set by oddsmakers.

 Discover More About This Game